yumetodo/grapheme-breaker-u10-0/README.md

 In order to use the library, you shouldn't need to know this, but if you're interested in contributing or fixing bugs, these things might be of interest.

-* The `src/classes.coffee` file is automatically generated from `GraphemeBreakProperty.txt` in the Unicode database by `src/generate_data.coffee`.
+* The `src/classes.mjs` file is generated from `GraphemeBreakProperty.txt` in the Unicode database by `src/generate_data.mjs`.
 It should be rare that you need to run this, but you may if, for instance, you want to change the Unicode version.
 * You can run the tests using `npm test`.
 They are written using `mocha`, and generated from `GraphemeBreakTest.txt` and `emoji-test.txt` from the Unicode database, which is included in the